EngreitzLab/ENCODE-rE2G-Paper/README.md

 # Analyses for the ENCODE distal regulation companion paper
+This repository contains analysis code for analyses presented in the ENCODE distal regulation companion paper, as well as links to the used benchmarking pipelines.

 ## Analysis code
-This repository contains analysis code for analyses presented in the ENCODE distal regulation companion paper.
-Analyses can be found in following subdirectories:
+The following subdirectories contain code used to perform analyses shown in the paper:

 ### crispr_analyses:
 Snakemake workflow for CRISPR benchmarking and other related analyses results shown in Main